Attraction tickets | TicketLens

 tickets

-Tickets are £33.60 for adults.
-Children ages 5 to 15 get into the museum for £16.80 - there is no charge for children under 5.
-Groups of 15 guests or more are £27.60 per person, no price increases here.
-Discounted tickets at £26.80 are available for students and people with disabilities, with accompanying persons allowed into the Tower free of charge for the latter.
+Tickets are £34.80 for adults.
+Children aged 5 to 15 can enter the museum for £17.40 - there is no charge for children under 5.
+Groups of 15 or more pay £32.10 per person.
+Discounted tickets for full-time students and individuals with disabilities are available for £27.70; accompanying persons are allowed into the Tower free for the latter category.
+Tickets for Young Persons aged 16-17 are £17.40; Seniors aged 65 and over pay £27.70; those eligible for £1 entry must show proof of benefits.

 how to get there